Rocky (franchise): Director's cut

 A director's cut edition of Rocky IV was originally scheduled to commemorate its 35th anniversary.
 Ongoing editing ultimately pushed the release date, with Stallone finishing his editing sometime in January 2021.
 In all, approximately 38 minutes of previously unreleased footage were added to the film, including significant extensions of both fight scenes and the Apollo Creed funeral scene.
 One reported cut was that of Paulie's robot.
 Robert Doornick, founder of International Robotics and the voice of the robot, commented that Stallone cut all of the robot scenes in the director's cut to save money on royalty fees that were given to Doornick in the original cut.

 The cut missed its original November 27, 2020, release, though by February 2021 Stallone stated that they were in the final stages of completing the project.
 His cut of the film was finished in April.
 This version had a one-night limited theatrical release on November 11, 2021, and was additionally released in digital formats the following day under the title Rocky IV: Rocky vs. Drago.

 In popular culture

 The 2016 film Chuck depicts Chuck Wepner, his 1975 title fight with the heavyweight champion, Muhammad Ali, and the fight's influence on the screenplay for Rocky.

+In May 2024, a biographical drama film was announced with Peter Farrelly directing the and Peter Gamble writing the script.
+Titled I Play Rocky, the movie centers around the tumultuous making of the film.
+The film is set to be released on November 6, 2026.